 I really hope you found this interesting and useful, and that you might take away something tangible to push for progress within your own organisation or for your customers.

 If there’s one thing I hope to achieve from this post, it’s that at least one organisation takes this advice and actually starts doing things a little better.
 If you want some help doing that, leave a comment, or catch me at LinkedIn or Twitter.
-I work for risual, so we can absolutely help on a commercial basis to configure and run all of the elements discussed, and you can also see my posts on these topics over at our blog.

 Thanks for reading, and stay safe.